Testing Information for Faculty

 - Respond to student’s requests for an office appointment in order to discuss accommodations with the student.

-- Read and respond to the digital Student Accommodation Letter (dSAL) during the office appointment with the registered student and complete and sign the Testing Request Form (TRF).
+- Read and respond to the digital Student Accommodation Letter (dSAL), or traditional SAL, during the office appointment with the registered student and complete and sign the Testing Request Form (TRF).

 - Return the completed TRF to the student.
 It is the student’s responsibility to return the form to the Access and Accommodations Center.
 The Access and Accommodations Center must receive the TRF no later than five business days prior to the first scheduled test date.
 Testing accommodations at the Access and Accommodations Center are provided on a first come, first served basis.
 Submitting a Testing Request Form does not guarantee testing accommodations at the Access and Accommodations Center.